YOU’RE SO NOT BORED

 In one sense this is smart, because it’s how expertise happens.

-But in the other sense, it stunts your ability to be a hero.
+But in the other sense, it stunts your ability to be…well, a bit of a hero.

 This is Odysseus.
 You may have heard of him.
 The ancient Greeks regarded him as perhaps the most excellent man that ever lived (it was almost always men the ancient Greeks revered, sadly).